infracost/docs/docs/getting_started.md

   </TabItem>
   <TabItem value="windows">

   Download and unzip the [latest release](https://github.com/infracost/infracost/releases/latest/download/infracost-windows-amd64.tar.gz).
-Rename the file `infracost-windows-amd64` to `infracost.exe`, then run it from the Command Prompt or Powershell using `.\infracost.exe --no-color` alongside other required commands/flags (color output has a bug we need to fix on Windows).
+Run it from the Command Prompt or Powershell using `.\infracost.exe --no-color` alongside other required commands/flags (color output has a bug we need to fix on Windows).
 You should also move the exe file to a folder that is in your `PATH` [environment variable](https://stackoverflow.com/questions/1618280/where-can-i-set-path-to-make-exe-on-windows), e.g. `C:\Windows`.

   </TabItem>
 </Tabs>